rjframe/camino/docs/Design.md

 I probably need to explicitly record all goals the first time we run for a day;
 this way we can differentiate failure versus non-existent goals in reports.

+The full specification for the history file is in History_spec.md.

 ```
 // The actual file will be a JSON list; this is easier to read: